 Other systems' APIs may contain similar or different data points, which may also be valuable additions to customer records within your CRM.

-Siloed data looks something like this: your eCommerce team knows all about a customer’s website visitation history and online purchases, your social media manager can see all of a customer’s interactions with your brand on Twitter and your guest services manager knows how a customer felt about his or her last visit to the manager’s location.
-Unfortunately, if none of this data is making it back into your CRM, your ability to build accurate customer segments and personalize at scale will be severely limited.
+Siloed data looks something like this: your eCommerce team knows all about a customer’s website visitation history and online purchases, your social media manager can see all of a customer’s interactions with your brand on Twitter, Facebook and Instagram, and your guest services manager knows how a customer felt about his or her last visit to the physical premises.
+Unfortunately, if none of this customer data is making it back into your CRM, your ability to build accurate customer insights, targeted segments and personalize at scale will be severely limited.

-Maybe you’re manually transferring data from one department’s system to the next – but even then, you’re increasing the chance of error, and losing the real-time nature of much of the data.
-Using an API is the most efficient way to make data points visible across your organization.
+Maybe you’re manually transferring customer data from one department’s system to the next – but even then, you’re increasing the chance of error, and losing the real-time nature of much of the data.
+Using an API is the most efficient way to share information and make data points visible across your organization.

 One of the best things about integrating your CRM through an API is that it’s less work than you’d think, and the pay off is immediate when it comes to improving efficiency, productivity, and customer experience outcomes.
-Learn more about Local Measure’s API, or send us an email at email@example.com.
+Learn more about Local Measure’s API, or email us at firstname.lastname@example.org.